 The Archmage: Tends to be one of the job requirements to become a First Enchanter.

-Facial Markings: She seems to paint the upper half of her face white.
+Facial Markings: In various images, Vivienne has has various patterns in white makeup painted on her face; in others, she has had no noticeable makeup on.
 Whether this has any significance or if it's just because she's Orlesian is not yet known.

 The Remnant: As a pro-Chantry and Circle Mage, her entire world has been turned upside down with the outbreak of the Mage-Templar War.
 The Circle has been dissolved, the Templars have gone rogue and the Chantry has been left in complete disarray.